Contents

 By bringing reading into your Bonfire Night traditions, you can create meaningful moments together while nurturing your child’s love of books.
-Here are some fun and simple ways to combine fireworks, family, and fantastic stories!
+Here are some fun and simple ways to combine fireworks, family, and fantastic stories.

-Why Reading Fits Perfectly with Bonfire Night
+Why reading fits perfectly with Bonfire Night

 Special occasions like Bonfire Night create wonderful opportunities to explore stories and ideas as a family.
 Making books part of your celebration can help children connect reading with joy and curiosity.
 Here’s why it works so well: